cmtayl0r/vue-first-steps/README.md

 - Tailwind CSS for styling
 - [JSON-server][1] and [Axios][3] for fake API data
 - [vue-spinner][2] for loading state of reactive data (Jobs)
+- [Vue Toastification][4] for success and error toast components when adding a job

 ## What I learnt